alexle/alexle.github.com/posts/move-to-github.markdown

 In an earlier [post][1], I expressed my desire to write more.
 While Google Blogger was a good platform to start on, I quickly realized how closed and limiting it was.

 *  When you use a hosted platform like Wordpress, Blogger, or Tumblr, you don't own the site.
 The host does.
 Remember when the blogging site Posterous shut down?
-Everyone's unique page designs, blog links, and content were gone.
+Everyone'custom page designs, blog links, and content disappeared.
 * There are restrictions on what you can customize and how.
-Most solutions involve wedging in plug-ins which don't quite fit, or purchasing expensive pre-made themes (which are also inflexible themselves).
+Most solutions involve wedging using plug-ins which don't quite fit, or purchasing expensive pre-made themes (which are also inflexible themselves).
 * Hosted platforms don't offer methods to back-up your content, nor allow you to switch to a different platform easily.

 After some research, I found an interesting alternative for my blog -- static websites.
 How do these differ from traditional blogging platforms?

 Well, static websites serve simple html/css pages **as they are stored** on the webserver's file system.
 Think of accessing FTP files in the old days.
 There's no application which generates the site dynamically when requested.
 There's no complicated back-end server.

 Most static sites are created from [static site generators][3].
-These are small programs which process text files into an HTML website.
+These are small programs which convert text files into an HTML website.
 It's generally done through the use of template languages.

 As an added bonus, static site generators follow rule #29 of The Pragmatic Programmer, "Write code that writes code" -- How cool is that?

 The advantages of static sites are numerous.
 Here are the main reasons why server-side content management systems like WordPress, Tumblr, and Blogger didn't work for me: